 17 R-squared and covariates

-In Lessons 9 and 13, we introduced a commonly used measure, R2, which measures how much variation in a response variable a model can be accounted for using the explanatory variables.
+In Lessons sec-accounting-for-variation and sec-signal-and-noise, we introduced a commonly used measure, R2, which measures how much variation in a response variable a model can be accounted for using the explanatory variables.

 Do we need R2?